mikechen66/ResNet/README.md

 the prediction was wrong in the early stages with ResNet.

 The script has many changes on the foundation of is ResNet50 by Francios Chollet, BigMoyan and many other published results.
-I would like to thank all of them for the contributions. ake the necessary changes to adapt to the environment of TensorFlow 2.3, Keras 2.4.3, CUDA Toolkit 11.0, cuDNN 8.0.1 and CUDA 450.57.
+I would like to thank all of them for the contributions.
+Make the necessary changes to adapt to the environment of TensorFlow 2.3, Keras 2.4.3, CUDA Toolkit 11.0, cuDNN 8.0.1 and CUDA 450.57.
 In addition, write the new lines of code to replace the deprecated.